 The easiest way to strengthen your bird’s immune system is to ensure they are properly nourished.
 But nearly all the foods commonly discussed on-line as ‘proper nutrition’ for birds actually fall short of this goal.
 According to the research paper, “Estimated Nutrient content of Diets Commonly Fed to Pet Birds”, published in the March 30, 2002 issue of The Veterinary Record, the foods commonly fed to pet parrots are lacking in even the basic nutrients required for basic body maintenance and survival.

-But the bottom line is that if a parrot’s immune system has been supported by superior avian nutrition the individual can easily resist a wide variety of pathogens.
+The bottom line is that if a parrot’s immune system has been supported by superior avian nutrition the individual can easily resist a wide variety of pathogens.
 In my personalized consultations I use foods as medicine to reverse many disease conditions.

 Providing Superior Avian Nutrition